-Specific Issues Report - issued whenever an issue(s) is identified that is of sufficient risk to trigger reporting to senior management, but may not be directly within the specific scope of an audit; issued to an appropriate level of senior management to where the issue resides, although typically to the president or campus chancellor; includes management's response and action plan with respect to the issue(s) identified.

-Investigation Report - issued at the conclusion of an investigation of individual fiscal misconduct; typically addressed to the individual's appointing authority; provides facts and evidence relevant to the law, rule, or policy that may have been violated as a result of the conduct alleged; no management response or action plan is incorporated in the communication.

-Management Advisory - a memorandum issued to an appropriate level of management; used to report audit issues of relatively lesser impact or scale, or to advise management as the result of consultative services; although suggested actions may be included in the report, no management response or action plan is incorporated.

-Regulatory Reports - a letter or other communication to convey the results of a review conducted in accordance with the requirements of an external regulatory body.
+- Specific Issues Report issued whenever an issue(s) is identified that is of sufficient risk to trigger reporting to senior management, but may not be directly within the specific scope of an audit; issued to an appropriate level of senior management to where the issue resides, although typically to the president or campus chancellor; includes management's response and action plan with respect to the issue(s) identified. - Investigation Report issued at the conclusion of an investigation of individual fiscal misconduct; typically addressed to the individual's appointing authority; provides facts and evidence relevant to the law, rule, or policy that may have been violated as a result of the conduct alleged; no management response or action plan is incorporated in the communication. - Management Advisory a memorandum issued to an appropriate level of management; used to report audit issues of relatively lesser impact or scale, or to advise management as the result of consultative services; although suggested actions may be included in the report, no management response or action plan is incorporated. - Regulatory Reports a letter or other communication to convey the results of a review conducted in accordance with the requirements of an external regulatory body. - Compliance Assessment issued during or at the conclusion of a compliance review; addressed to the campus chancellor; used to report issues related to gaps in compliance programs or identified opportunities for implementing best practices; includes management's response and action plan when gaps are identified.